 - For local ARCS calculation, also check whether libarcsdec is useful.
 Its target is to read virtually any lossless audio format by a uniform API that is really simple to use.

 - No production release yet - will be 1.0.0

-- Never tested with CD images containing data tracks.
+- Checksumming CD images containing data tracks is untested and broken.